by Mike Ratliff

 All praise and worship of God should come from a heart directed towards God like this.
 The non-believer cannot see this nor counterfeit it.
 They are dedicated to self-gratification.

-Rejoice always, pray without ceasing, in everything give thanks; for this is the will of God in Christ Jesus for you.
-(1 Thessalonians 5:16-18 NKJV)
+16 Rejoice always; 17 pray without ceasing; 18 in everything give thanks; for this is God’s will for you in Christ Jesus.
+1 Thessalonians 5:16-18 (NASB)

 This attitude and abiding in Christ cannot be faked our counterfeited.